nosilver4u/ewww-image-optimizer/README.md

 Uploads to Amazon S3, Azure Storage, Cloudinary, and DreamSpeed CDN are optimized.
 All pull mode CDNs like Cloudflare, KeyCDN, MaxCDN, and Sucuri CloudProxy are also supported.

+### WPML Compatible

+Tested regularly to ensure compatibility with multilingual sites.
+Learn more at https://wpml.org/plugin/ewww-image-optimizer/

 ### Translations

 Huge thanks to all our translators!
 See the full list here: https://translate.wordpress.org/projects/wp-plugins/ewww-image-optimizer/contributors